databendlabs/databend/docs/doc/10-deploy/05-deploying-local.md

   Deploying a Local Databend
 ---

 To evaluate Databend and get some hands-on experience, you can deploy Databend locally and use the file system as storage if you don't have object storage yet.
-This topic explains how to deploy Databend on MacOS and connect to Databend from a MySQL client.
+This topic explains how to deploy a local Databend and connect to Databend from a MySQL client.

 :::note
 Object storage is required for production.
 Use the file system only for evaluation, testing, and other non-production purposes.